rectangletangle/nlplib/README.txt

     Beautiful Soup 4.1.2

 Installation :
-    Installation should be pretty much straight forward; it installs like pretty much every other Python package.
+    Installation should be straight forward; it installs like pretty much every other Python package.

     $ python3 setup.py install